kiba/Writings/fac/chp26_ninja_and_terrorism.md

 Before Mechatron showed up on the scene, Remnant would be roughly equal technologically to Earth.
 Now we're outclassing them.

 However, Earth has key advantages in certain area, such as the internet and jet engines.
-We still haven't built a supersonic jet yet.
+In spite of our advanced rocketry program, we still haven't built a supersonic jet yet.

 Currently, we're trading dusts away for sample of their technologies.